chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 We'll assume the game started with a board value of `[[2,6,6,1,1,7], [0,2,7,2,7,7]]` and that it is Player 1's turn to play next.
 What is the optimal move Player 1 can make to get the maximum benefit in the next three turns?

 The following diagram shows the possible game moves for the next three turns and the final game scores.
-Some moves were omitted for sake of brevity (shown with "...").
-The scores are shown as `[player1Score, player2Score]`.
+The diagram omits some moves for the sake of brevity (shown with "...").
+We'll represent the game scores as `[player1Score, player2Score]`.

 ![Ayòayò game tree](https://res.cloudinary.com/cwilliams/image/upload/v1593958488/Ayoayo_Minimax_Tree.png)